szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 addStudent("Biff", [71, 80, 56, 65, 60]);
 ```

 In the function, we are creating a new student object with `name` and `grades` properties to match the other students.
 We then add this object to the end of the `students` array using the `push` method.
-Finally, we call the function with the name and grades of the new student (poor Biff didn't do too well, sadly).
+Finally, we call the function with the name and grades of the new student (poor Biff didn't do too well, sadly), which will add the values to the corresponding properties.
 If you were to run the `printGrades` function now, you would see that the new student is included in the list of students.

 ### Converting Grades to Letters